Serving the people of the Cheyenne River Sioux Tribe (Lakota Nation) in South Dakota for nearly a century and a half.

 The YMCA of the Seven Council Fires

-The mission of the YMCA of the Seven Council Fires (formerly known as the Sioux YMCA) is "to develop and strengthen the children and families in our Reservation communities so they can fullfill their greatest individual and collective potential, spiritually, mentally, and physically."
+The mission of the YMCA of the Seven Council Fires is "to develop and strengthen the children and families in our Reservation communities so they can fullfill their greatest individual and collective potential, spiritually, mentally, and physically."

 The YMCA teaches and encourages the values of wawokiye (generosity), woksape (wisdom), ohitika (bravery) and w a o’hola (respect).